John-Abbott-College/1P6-Notes/Markdown/07_pseudocode_comments_coding_process.md

 In pseudo code:

-> Output How many minutes did you use?
+> Output: How many minutes did you use?
-> Input number of minutes
+> Input: number of minutes
 > Calculate charge = number of minutes * .35
 > Display the charge
-> End of pseudo code
+> Done